Do you know the science-power behind simple exercise?

 For me, anxiety was a major contributing factor for my negativity.

-We have to be calm by understanding our right paths, of course, there could be many right paths.
-We have to not only recognize the right path but also follow it so that there is less manic activity that is counterproductive for us.
+I have to be calmed by understanding my right path.
+Of course, there could be many right paths but I have to not only recognize the right path but also follow it so that there is less stress that is counterproductive for me.

-To be positive, we have to be proactive, we have to be calmed by doing not just the right thing, but the best thing.
+To be positive, I learned that I have to be proactive, I have to be calmed by doing not just the right thing, but the best thing possible.

-Best thing can be different for different people, but it’s up to us what is best for us.
+I must know my best thing because it can be different for different people, but it’s up to me what is best for me.

 One of the reasons for my negativity I realized was my status quo bias.